There are many different types of leather available. Bonded leather is one option to have the look of leather at a lower cost.

 1. Shredding

 Leather scraps and fibers are ground up.
-These can come as the trimmings remaining from the production of natural leather goods.
-They can also come from lower grade hides that might not pass evaluation standards for finished goods, though can absolutely be utilized in a bonded leather application.
+They can come as trimmings from the production of natural leather goods.
+They can also come from lower-grade hides that might not pass evaluation standards for finished goods, though they can absolutely be utilized in a bonded leather application.

 2. Mixing

-The shredded leather fibers are them mixed with a polyurethane plastic or latex plastic mixture.
+Then, the shredded leather fibers are mixed with a polyurethane or latex plastic mixture.
 This binds them all together as the fibers are held together by the plastic mixture once it dries and solidifies.
-Often, this is referred to as bonded leather “pulp”, taking its name from the similar process used in paper production.
+Often, this is referred to as bonded leather “pulp,” taking its name from the similar process used in paper production.

-The exact elements in the mixture can vary widely based on the final intended use of the material.
+The exact elements in the mixture can vary widely depending on the final intended use of the material.
 Some might be more dense, firm, strong, soft, or hard.
 Some of these mixtures are kept as trade secrets.
-They each contribute to the overall feel and performance of the the final leather good.
+They each contribute to the overall feel and performance of the final leather product.

 3. Extrusion

-The bonded mixture, not yet dried, is then extruded onto a flat backing.
-The extrusion might be via gravity and pouring, or via machines that push the material out evenly onto the backing.
+Not yet dried, the bonded mixture is then extruded onto a flat backing.
+The extrusion might be via gravity and pouring or machines pushing the material out evenly onto the backing.

 A backing is necessary as the bonded material needs a secure place to dry and adhere to to take the final shape.
-The backing is usually made of a paper or fiber (cotton, polyester, etc.).
+The backing is usually made of paper or fiber (cotton, polyester, etc.).
 It can also be made of a fine mesh (fiber, plastic, metal).
-This mesh provided more gripping areas for the pulp to more easily adhere to the backing.
+This mesh provides more gripping areas for the pulp to adhere more easily to the backing.
 Once the pulp is extruded onto the backing in an even layer, it is set to dry.

 The backing selection is often based on the intended use of the finished product.
 For example, bookbinders might utilize bonded leather with a paper backing.
 Upholstery workers might use bonded leather on a fabric backing.